hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 replicaset.apps/tetris-deployment-86d744fb47   2         2         2       12s
 ```

-Two games, *mario-deployment* and *tetris-deployment*, are deployed in the cluster, each running with 2 Pod replicas as default.
+Two games, *mario-deployment* and *tetris-deployment*, are deployed in the cluster, each running with 2 Pod replicas by default.
 T﻿hey are exposed as the *ClusterIP* type o﻿f services, providing internal connectivity and solely being accessible from within the cluster.

 You can configure the [*Horizontal Pod Autoscaling* (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) in the cluster by using the K8s *HorizontalPodAutoscaler* resource.
 It will automatically scale the workload by deploying more Pods in the cluster according to game application memory or CPU usage.